Skip to content

 assertEquals(1, receivedEvents.size)

-assertEquals(1, fake.publishCallCount.value)
+assertEquals(1, fake.publishCalls.value.size)

-assertEquals(1, fake.subscribeCallCount.value)
+assertEquals(1, fake.subscribeCalls.value.size)

 }